kingychiu/hkust-msbd5001-fall2020-kaggle-nlgn/Readme.md

 Submission 2 is a multi-stage training process and it is more risky. the 1 stage is similar to the submission 1, but the 2nd and 3rd stage use the N-1 stage prediction for filling missing speeds.
 The selected number of N is just 2 (2-stage), want to play safe.

 It is potentially an overfitting result, the submission 1 is more robust.
+I have done a 10-stage one, the local MSE is 8.3983 but the Leaderboard mse became 10.xx

 Result: Local MSE ~ 8.836 Public Lead Board MSE ~ 9.47404